10 Essential Self-Drive Guidelines You Should Follow:

 Solo-travelers on Uganda self-drive tour to any of the national parks; Murchison Falls National Park, Queen Elizabeth National Park, Kidepo Valley National Park, Lake Mburo National Park or even to Bwindi Impenetrable National Park for gorilla trekking safari need to observe the set self-drive guidelines/self-drive dos and don’ts/rules and regulations while behind the wheels of a 4×4 Self-drive Uganda.

-Foreign non-residents on self-drive safari in Uganda whether wildlife tour or primate adventure should ensure that the driver is 23 years and above.
+- Foreign non-residents on self-drive safari East Africa whether wildlife tour or primate adventure should ensure that the driver is 23 years and above.
 He or she should possess a driver license and should be valid not less than 2 years.

-Driving while on phone isn’t allowed whether you are a solo traveler on Uganda self-drive trip or you are a guided safari.
+- Driving while on phone isn’t allowed whether you are a solo traveler on Africa self-drive safari trip or you are a guided safari.
 This act can easily distract your attention and you lose focus.
 Where possible you can park aside and receive a call then resume your road trip.

-Observe the road sign posts while on self-drive in Uganda the pearl of Africa.
+- Observe the road sign posts while on self-drive safari the pearl of Africa.
 Every road sign post has a message to communicate and by observing them, you will certainly reduce risk of road accidents.